-From the fall of 2013 through to the fall of 2015 NBHDL was actively involved in a Cost of Service Application that detailed all operating and capital costs of the company from 2010 through to a forecast of 2015.
-The 2015 costs then form the basis of rates for the next 5 years.
-Staff at the OEB and intervenors, representing various customer groups, go through thousands of pages of evidence supporting NBHDL's case for rates and test that evidence for reasonability, prudence and justification.
-Similar to most utilities in the province, NBHDL has experienced increases in its total costs required to deliver quality and reliable services to customers.
-Province wide programs such as Smart Meters and Time of Use pricing, growth in wage and benefits costs for employees, increased customer engagement, an extensive overhaul to the vegetation management program, increased information technology costs supporting new regulated and internal business processes, as well as investments in the renewal of the distribution system, have all contributed to increased operating and capital costs at NBHDL.
+From the fall of 2019 through to the fall of 2020 NBHDL will be actively involved in a Cost of Service Application that will detail all operating and capital requirements of the company from 2015 through to a forecast of 2021.
+The 2021 costs will then form the basis of rates for the next 5 years.
+Staff at the OEB and intervenors, representing various customer groups, will go through thousands of pages of evidence supporting NBHDL's case for rates and test that evidence for reasonability, prudence and justification.